Use recycled paper towel and toilet paper rolls to make napkin rings. You’d never guess they were made for pennies! Perfect for the holidays.

 hoarder saver like me, why not make napkin rings out of paper towel and toilet paper rolls for Thanksgiving?

 These DIY napkin rings are made by wrapping a paper roll with burlap ribbon and topping it off with a Scrabble tile with each guests’ initial.

 You’ll be recycling as well as making something pretty and customized for each of your guests.

-It’s easy enough that your kids can help you too.
+These Thanksgiving napkin rings are easy enough that your kids can help you too.
 My little helper had a lot of fun getting her hands dirty!